RanvierMUD/ranviermud/docs/extending/areas/index.md

 ## The Manifest

-The manifest right now is incredibly simple and only requires one setting: `title`
+The manifest right now is incredibly simple and only requires one setting: `title`.

 Example Manifest